ChrisViral/ChallengeLibraries/README.md

-# ChallengeLibraries
+# Challenge Libraries
-Common libraries used for my Challenge repositories
+These are my personal libraries which have been written for my [Advent of Code](https://github.com/ChrisViral/AdventOfCode) solutions, and now being put to use on other code challenges.